 Top 5 Retirement Mistakes to Avoid

 Rightly referred to as the golden years of life, retirement is the time when you no longer have to worry about work and you can live the way you want.
-You can travel, pursue your hobbies and dreams, and even move out your home to live in the country-side and spend quality time with your family.
+You can travel, pursue your hobbies and dreams, and even move out of your home to live in the countryside and spend quality time with your family.

-Retirement as a phase is characterized by expenditures to take care of your responsibilities along with fulfilling your dreams.
-Therefore, in order to enjoy your retirement to the fullest and be able to fulfill your responsibilities, it is important to start planning your retirement finances from an early age and ensuring that you avoid common mistakes such as the ones listed below:
+Retirement as a phase is characterised by expenditures to take care of your responsibilities along with fulfiling your dreams.
+Therefore, in order to enjoy your retirement to the fullest and be able to fulfil your responsibilities, it is important to start planning your retirement finances from an early age and ensuring that you avoid common mistakes such as the ones listed below:

 Mistake #1: Not Establishing a Solid Retirement Savings Plan

 Saving for your retirement is a long-term activity.
 You will spend many years of your life building your retirement savings, which is why it is crucial to have a plan in place.
 You should start by estimating your monthly financial needs after retirement keeping in mind the size of your family, the number of dependants you are likely to have during retirement, and the expenses for each person, including yourself.
 An annuity plan is one such financial instrument designed specifically to meet your financial needs after retirement.
 With ICICI Pru Guaranteed Pension Plan, you are given a post-retirement guaranteed income1 for a comfortable life.
-This plan gives you regular payouts which allows you to take care of your day-to-day expenses as well as bigger life expenses such as medical expenses, expenses of child’s wedding and payment of outstanding loans, etc. You can also claim tax# benefits under the existing rules of the Income Tax Act 1961
+This plan gives you regular payouts which allow you to take care of your day-to-day expenses as well as bigger life expenses such as medical expenses, expenses for your child’s wedding and payment of outstanding loans, etc. You can also claim tax# benefits under the existing rules of the Income Tax Act, 1961

 Mistake #2: Ignoring Healthcare Expenses